lauratravin/CLIFP-Kitty/kittyproject/README.md

 gem 'kittyproject'
 ```-->

-Secure way to run the program (the suggested by Flatiron didn't work, the restaurant also didnt run)

 Download the file from: https://github.com/lauratravin/CLIFP-Kitty
 Unzip and open in your computer.
-Run file bin/hellokity in your window or type ./bin/hellokitty in Kittyproject folder from command line.
+Run file kittyproject/bin/hellokity in your window or type
+.kittyproject/bin/hellokitty inside Cliftp-kitty folder from command line.
+This program is not a publish gem file.

 <!--And then execute: